adetaylor/rfcs/text/0000-stabilize-arbitrary-self-types.md

 It is unsafe because implementers need to guarantee that the type is ABI-compatible with a fat pointer.

-The `Receiver` trait is already implemented for a few types from the standard, i.e.
+The `Receiver` trait will be implemented for a few types from the standard, i.e.
 - smart pointer: `Arc<Self>`, `Box<Self>`, `Pin<Self>` and `Rc<Self>`
 - references: `&Self` and `&mut Self`
 - raw pointer: `*const Self` and `*mut Self`